zaneriley/discord-cogs-for-small-servers/README.md

 - [x] Add movies to consider with `!movieclub movie add {film title}`.
 This will automatically pull info from TMDB and Letterboxd and load it into the next poll.
 - [x] Decide on a date with `!movieclub poll date start` which will find available dates at the end of the month.
 It even accounts for (US) holidays.
 - [x] Choose a movie with `!movieclub poll movie start` which loads all suggest movies into a poll for a vote.
+- [X] **Movie journal**: Automatically create a forum channel with each film, allowing users to discuss the movie afterward.
+You can also make one manually by doing `!movieclub movie thread {film title}`

 Next:
 - [ ] **Event Scheduler**: Plan and coordinate discord events, RSVPs, and send reminders.
-- [ ] **Movie journal**: Automatically create a forum channel with each film, allowing users to discuss the movie afterward.

 - [ ] **Member Stats**: Track and display user activity and engagement on the server.

 ## Requirements